Darboux theorem for generalized complex structures on transitive Courant algebroids: Introduction

 \section{Introduction}

 Generalized complex geometry is a well-established area of mathematics deeply rooted in differential, complex and symplectic geometry.
 Its starting point \cite{H} was to replace the tangent bundle of a manifold $M$ with the generalized tangent bundle $\mathbb{T}M = TM\oplus T^{*}M$ and to consider complex and symplectic structures as particular classes of a more general type of structure, defined on the generalized tangent bundle $\mathbb{T}M$ and called \emph{generalized complex structure} on $M$.
-Many notions from classical differential geometry (metrics, Levi-Civita connections, curvature, various other classical structures like CR, Sasaki, K\"{a}hler, hyper-K\"{a}hler etc) were defined and studied, in a first instance on generalized tangent bundles and then on arbitrary Courant algebroids (see e.g. \cite{gualtieri-thesis,gualtieri-annals, mario}).
+Many notions from classical differential geometry were defined and studied, in a first instance on generalized tangent bundles and then on arbitrary Courant algebroids (see e.g. \cite{gualtieri-thesis,gualtieri-annals, mario}).

-A key result of the theory is the generalized Darboux theorem \cite{gualtieri-thesis,gualtieri-annals}, which states that any generalized complex structure on a manifold is locally (modulo diffeomorphisms and $B$-field transformations), around regular points, the direct sum of a complex and a symplectic structure.
+A key result of the theory is Gualtieri's generalized Darboux theorem \cite{gualtieri-thesis,gualtieri-annals}, which states that any generalized complex structure on a manifold is locally (modulo diffeomorphisms and $B$-field transformations), around regular points, the direct sum of a complex and a symplectic structure.
+Our aim in this paper is to develop a similar local description of generalized complex structures on transitive Courant algebroids.

-In one of our previous works \cite{cortes-david-MMJ} we characterized the integrability of a generalized almost complex structure $\mathcal J$ on a transitive Courant algebroid $E$ in terms of existence of a torsion-free generalized connection which preserves $\mathcal J .$ Another important global characterization for the integrability of $\mathcal J$ which appears in the literature uses the Dirac generating operator of $E$ and the pure spinor line associated to $\mathcal J$ (see \cite{a}).

-A natural question which arises and will be addressed in this paper is to understand the local form of generalized complex structures on transitive Courant algebroids.
-We develop a Darboux type theorem for such structures, which, on the one hand, extends Gualtieri's Darboux theorem for generalized complex structures on manifolds, mentioned above (corresponding to the case when the quadratic Lie algebra bundle of the Courant algebroid is trivial).
-On the other hand, our Darboux type theorem can be seen as a generalization of Wang's description of skew-symmetric left-invariant complex structures on compact semisimple Lie groups \cite{wang} (corresponding to the case when the base of the Courant algebroid reduces to a point).\\

-{\bf Structure of the paper.} In Section \ref{prelim-section} we recall basic facts we need from the theory of Courant algebroids.
-This section is intended to keep the text self-contained and to fix notation.
-We only consider transitive Courant algebroids with scalar product of neutral signature and for which the adjoint representation of the quadratic Lie algebra bundle is an isomorphism onto the bundle of skew-symmetric derivations.
-The latter condition holds, for instance, if the fibers of the quadratic Lie algebra bundle are semisimple.\